JustinMatthewNewman/PostQuantumCryptography/README.md

 A randomly selected prime integer  $'q'$.

-It generates a public key made up of a vector A and a vector B of length $'n'$.
+We then generate a public key made up of length $n$ vectors A and B.

 # Vector A